 The image file does not necessarily physically exist on the AEM instance.
 You can use a script that dynamically creates the image file.
 Dispatcher then stores the file on the web server.

-If you use pictures for the navigation entries, the method is basically the same as with titles, just slightly more complex.
+If you use pictures for the navigation entries, the method is basically the same as with titles, but slightly more complex.
 Store all the navigation images with the target pages.
 If you use two pictures for normal and active, you can use the following scripts:

 It is recommended that you limit personalization to where it is necessary.
 To illustrate why:

-For caching secured content see Caching Secured Content in the Dispatcher guide.
+For caching secured content, see Caching Secured Content in the Dispatcher guide.

 For handling mixed public and restricted content, see Set up Sling Dynamic Include.

 Sticky connections ensure that the documents for one user are all composed on the same server.
 If a user leaves this folder and later returns to it, the connection still sticks.
 To hold all documents that require sticky connections for the website, define one folder.
 Try not to have other documents in it.
 This scenario impacts load-balancing if you use personalized pages and session data.

 There are two ways in which a browser can determine the type of a file: